 Testing of Low-Level Laser Therapy

-Satino et al. tested the efficacy of Low-Level Laser Therapy on hair growth and tensile strength on 28 male and 7 female AGA patients.
-Each patient was given a HairMax LaserComb® 655 nm, to use at home for 6 months for 5–10 minutes every other day.
-In terms of hair tensile strength, the results revealed greater improvement in the vertex area for males and temporal areas for females; however, both sexes benefited in all areas significantly.
+Satino et al. tested the efficacy of Low-Level Laser Therapy on hair growth and tensile strength on 28 male and 7 female patients.
+Each patient received an LLLT device to use at home for 6 months for 5–10 minutes every other day.
+In terms of hair tensile strength, the results revealed greater improvement in the vertex area for males and temporal areas for females.
+However, both sexes benefited in all areas significantly.

 A Double-Blind Study

 Recently, a double-blind randomized trial reported a 35% increase in hair growth among male patients.
 Findings from a different study were in accordance with these results.
 Low-Level Laser Therapy increased hair count and shaft diameter.
 However, blinded global images did not support these observations.

 Safety and Possible Side Effects